-The B.S. in Elementary Education is designed to enable students to develop skills and competencies required of effective elementary teachers.
-The program prepares graduates to teach students in the elementary grades, including kindergarten through eighth grade.
-The Elementary Education (B.S.) program is designed to meet requirements of South Dakota Administrative Rules (24:53:02:01 through 24:53:07:04) and CAEP 2018 K-6 Elementary Teacher Preparation Standards, thus qualifying successful graduates to become certified teachers and enter the South Dakota workforce.
+The B.S. in Special Education is designed to enable students from South Dakota and the region to develop skills and competencies required of effective K-12 special education teachers.
+Special education teachers work with students who have a wide range of learning, mental, emotional, and physical disabilities.
+The degree program will be designed to satisfy South Dakota Administrative Rules (24:53:02:01 through 24:53:07:25)1, CAEP Standards2, and the 2020 Council for Exceptional Children Initial K-12 Preparation Standards3; thus, qualifying successful graduates to be certified special education teachers and enter the South Dakota workforce.

-Current Demand: The immediate need for additional teachers, including elementary teachers, is evident nationally, regionally and locally.
-Although teacher vacancies in South Dakota were high in 2021, projections in 2022 have posed an even greater challenge.
-On July 29, 2022 the Associated School Boards of South Dakota reported 309 teacher openings remained just weeks before the beginning of 2022-23 school year.
-Elementary Education positions represented 64 of the classroom vacancies in South Dakota.
+Current Demand: The Bureau of Labor Statistics projects 4% job growth for Special Education teachers from 2021-2031.
+About 37,600 openings for special education teachers are projected each year, on average, over the decade.4 The SDBOR Program Demand Gap Analysis (PDGA) projects 8.5% growth in Special Education.5 The South Dakota Education Preparation Providers collectively produced 97 special education teachers in 20216, and SDSU recognizes transitioning those graduates to South Dakota classrooms at a high rate is a challenge.7 Both the USDOE and SDDOE include Special Education (above age 5) as areas of shortage for 2022-23.^{8, 9} The immediate need for additional teachers, including special education teachers, is evident nationally10, regionally11, and locally.12 Although teacher vacancies in South Dakota were high in 2021, projections in 2022 have posed an even greater challenge.
+On July 29, 2022, the Associated School Boards of South Dakota reported 309 teacher openings remained just weeks before the beginning of 2022-23 school year.
+Special Education positions represented 60 of the educator vacancies in South Dakota.13

+Future Demand:

-Future Demand: Exacerbating the challenges created by current teacher vacancies are the projections that the demand for elementary teachers is growing.
-The Bureau of Labor Statistics projects 7% job growth for Elementary Education teachers from 2020-2030, with an additional 111,500 positions needed nationally.
-At the state level, SDBOR Program Demand Gap Analysis (PDGA) projects 9.5% growth in Elementary Education during the same years.
-The PDGA also cites 373 annual openings in elementary education.
-The South Dakota Educator Preparation Programs (n=11) collectively produced 307 elementary education teachers in 2021.
-Both the USDOE and SDDOE currently include Elementary Education (core subjects) and Elementary (self-contained) as areas of shortage . (https://tsa.ed.gov/#/reports https://doe.sd.gov/oatq/shortageareas.aspx.
+Exacerbating the challenges created by current teacher vacancies are the projections that the demand for special education teachers is growing.
+The Bureau of Labor Statistics projects 4% job growth for Special Education teachers from 2021-2031.
+About 37,600 openings for special education teachers are projected each year, on average, over the decade.
+The SDBOR Program Demand Gap Analysis (PDGA) projects 8.5% growth in Special Education.
+The South Dakota Education Preparation Providers collectively produced 97 special education teachers in 202116, and SDSU recognizes transitioning those graduates to South Dakota classrooms at a high rate is a challenge.
+Both the USDOE and SDDOE include Special Education (above age 5) as areas of shortage for 2022-23.
+Both 19